Nasutitermes triodiae

 Nasutitermes triodiae, also known as the cathedral termite, is a grass-eating species of Nasutitermitinae termite that can be found in Northern Territory, Australia.
 It is also sometimes referred to as the spinifex termite, since it is found in the spinifex (also known as Triodia) grasslands.
 Very little research has been done on the underground nature of this species.

 Description and behaviour

 Mounds

 Nasutitermes triodiae mostly live in Northern Territory, Australia.
-They are known for their skill at building "cathedrals".
+They are known for their skill at building cathedral-shaped mounds.
 Mounds of the cathedral termites on the dry plains of the Northwest Territory dominate the landscape and often tower more than 15 feet in height.
 Constructed from mud, plant parts, and termite saliva and feces, the columns of the mound are extraordinarily tough and able to withstand the rigors of wind, rain, heat, and hungry predators.
 Construction of the hollow columns allows for internal circulation of air from the cooler soil at the base of the mound to the warmer top.
-This clever ventilation provides a central air-conditioning system that enables the colony to remain relatively cool even when the external temperatures are very hot.
+This ventilation technique provides a central air-conditioning system that enables the colony to remain relatively cool even when the external temperatures are very hot.